Suggested Dev Environment

 If you're worried about time, the pre-push

-hook should only takes ~5
+hook should only take ~5

 [WSL2] Cross Compiling from WSL2 to Windows